 These leashes are perfect for big, strong dogs, as well as those who have a habit of chewing their leashes.
 If you’re buying a chain leash for a small puppy, make sure it’s a thin and light chain so that the pup can easily move around without hurting itself.
 Ravenox offers a soft cotton leash with chain; offering the best of both worlds.

 Even though synthetic (nylon) dog leashes are most popular ones due to their low price and wide selections of colors, there is another, better option for you and your pup - cotton rope dog leashes.

-Moreover, unlike other leashes which need to be replaced frequently, twisted rope leashes made from a high-quality material which makes them more durable, and hence, very cost effective.
+Moreover, unlike other leashes which need to be replaced frequently, Ravenox cotton rope dog leashes are made from high-quality upcycled cotton yarns which makes them more durable, and hence, very cost effective.